 Nittaiji Temple Market “Kobo Ennichi”

-On the street leading from Kakuozan Station to Nittaiji Temple, a number of stalls are set up every month on the 21st.
+On the street leading from Kakuozan Station to Nittaiji Temple, a large number of stalls are set up every month on the 21st.
 These stalls sell everything from delicious food to Bonsai trees, along with clothing and art.

 It is the perfect place to buy fresh and cheap fruit and vegetables as well.